microsoft/vscode-react-native/README.md

 ### Debug on Expo Go

-If you're using [Expo Go](https://expo.dev/expo-go), follow below steps tp start debugging Expo application:
+If you're using [Expo Go](https://expo.dev/expo-go), follow below steps to start debugging Expo application:

 1. Open your project in VS Code with this extension installed.
 2. Add below configure in `launch.json`.